bitzesty/vigilion-scanner/README.md

 - [x] Send the results back to the requesting web application via a webhook
 - [x] Removes temp file

+To do any request below you need to pass auth token in HTTP headers

+    X-Auth-Token: [your_token]

 Scan a file

     POST /scan, {url: "URL TO SCAN"}

+  e.g.

+    curl -X POST -H "X-Auth-Token: your_token" -F url="URL TO SCAN" http://virus_scanner_host/scan

 Check the status of a file

     GET /status/UUID

+  e.g.

+    curl -H "X-Auth-Token: your_token" http://virus_scanner_host/status/UUID

 ## Architecture